Who We Are

 Isabel Rodriguez (they/them), MS, CIPM

-Isabel is a Certified Information Privacy Manager through the IAPP, has an MS in Physics with a minor in Ethnic Studies from Oregon State University, and a BS in Physics from Portland State University.
+Isabel has an MS in Physics from Oregon State University and a BS in Physics from Portland State University.
+They are currently based in Seattle, Washington.

 Kathleen Dolan (she/her)

 Kathleen “Kate” Dolan’s professional background combines journalism, copywriting, and hospitality.
 She’s provided project management, public relations, and marketing support to several nonprofits and small businesses.
 Kate has written bylines and features for small newspapers and publications and worked as part of a university communications department team.
-In her current role, Kate works with organizations on issues such as housing, arts education, and patient advocacy.
-She is inspired by each client’s mission and diligent pledge to improve life for the people it serves.
-Through thorough research and compelling storytelling, she is committed to identifying the best fits for each client to strengthen organizational capacity and to help partnerships between like-minded people and organizations thrive as they work toward their goals.
+In her current role, Kate supports organizations that are expanding homelessness services, increasing youth access to extracurricular activities, and creating inclusive sports opportunities for individuals with intellectual disabilities.
+She is inspired by each client’s mission and diligent pledge to improve life for the people it serves and is committed to helping each organization meet their fundraising goals.
 Kate has a B.S. in English from Portland State University.
 She lives in Portland, OR.

 Darryl Lewis (he/him)